JohnLockwood/johnlockwood.github.io/docs/_sources/cognitive_science/SynapsesNeuronsAndBrainsNotes.md.txt

 First quiz first attempt got 92.85% on attempt one, 10/21/2024

-## Week 3 - Background on Electricity
+## Week 3 - Electrifying Brains -- Passive Electrical SIgnals

 ### The Cell as an RC Circuit